ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

    :start-after: __torch_tune_example__

-Simultaneous Multi-model training
+Simultaneous Multi-model Training
 ---------------------------------

 In certain scenarios such as training GANs, you may want to use multiple models in the training loop.
-You can do this in the ``PyTorchTrainer`` by allowing the ``model_creator`` and the ``optimizer_creator`` to return multiple values.
+You can do this in the ``PyTorchTrainer`` by allowing the ``model_creator``, ``optimizer_creator``, and ``scheduler_creator`` to return multiple values.

-If multiple models are returned, you will need to provide a custom training function (and custom validation function if you plan to call ``validate``).
+If multiple models, optimizers, or schedulers are returned, you will need to provide a custom training function (and custom validation function if you plan to call ``validate``).

 You can see the `DCGAN script <https://github.com/ray-project/ray/blob/master/python/ray/experimental/sgd/pytorch/examples/dcgan.py>`_ for an end-to-end example.